saturday06/VRM-Addon-for-Blender/docs/en-us/scripting-api/index.md

 ---
-title: 'Automation samples with Python scripts'
+title: "Automation samples with Python scripts"
-description: 'A sample of automating VRM-related processes using a Python script.'
+description: "A sample of automating VRM-related processes using a Python script."
 ---

 A sample of automating VRM-related processes using a Python script.